 COMMUNITY ENGAGEMENT CORE RESOURCE

-- (2) Developing research-literate resources to increase recruitment and retention of underrepresented groups in CUMC-sponsored research
+- (2) Developing health-literate resources and services to facilitate recruitment and retention of research participants

 Site/Environment – information on Irving Institute resources and facilities appropriate for NIH’s Resource and Facilities Section.